 AMI/USA administers the AMI Recognition program for Montessori Schools in the United States.
 Among the many benefits of AMI Recognition, the most significant is the association with AMI, the organization founded by Maria Montessori in 1929.
 AMI Recognition provides an assurance to families, prospective staff and the community at large of adherence to AMI standards.
 The recognition consultation visit supports teachers and administrators by providing program mentoring.
-Participating programs are listed on the AMI/USA website and receiving the AMI/USA Member School seal for marketing purposes.
-Informative articles published in the AMI/USA E-news and Fall and Spring AMI/USA Journals increase accessibility and distribution of main Montessori topics.
-AMI/USA Individual Members enjoy group insurance rates and 401K retirement rates, in addition to the other AMI/USA Member discounts.
+Participating programs are listed on the AMI/USA website and receive the AMI/USA Member School seal for marketing purposes.
 Finally, a certificate is issued by AMI/USA that is suitable for framing and confirms each recognized school’s dedication to the AMI standards.